The June Fruit of the Month is Cherries!

 - Sundae Station.
 At your next summertime party, set up an ice cream sundae station and combine the creaminess of low-fat ice cream or frozen yogurt with the sweetness of fresh fruit.
 Include cherries as one of the fruit toppings.

 - A Ruby Salad.
-Add sliced or whole cherries to any salad or try this Mixed Vegetable Cherry Salad recipe ready in only 10 minutes!
+Add sliced or pitted cherries to any salad.
+Try this Fresh Cherry and Asparagus Salad recipe.

 - Succulent Substitute.
 Easily switch cherries with blueberries and strawberries in any of your favorite recipes.